How to join a fire academy

 Once equipped, the students enter the burning building in a line, flanked by their instructors, one on each end of the line.
 Here they practice handling and operating a fire hose, positioning themselves all on the same side of the hose at an arm’s length distance from each other.

-Another group of fire academy trainees, moves the hose line forward as the initial team moves deeper into the burning building.
+Another group of fire academy trainees move the hose line forward as the initial team moves deeper into the burning building.
 As they approach the fire location, they assume a crawling position and one person operates the hose nozzle, with the other team members supporting the hose.

 While completing fire academy training is a rigorous challenge that’s not for everyone, it’s a necessity if you want to enter the rewarding field of firefighting.